roccodev/roccodev.github.io/content/blog/2023-07-05-xenoblade-3-aggro.md

 Also every second, **slot #3** (Taunt) aggro is depleted by `(2000 + 120 * (chr. level - 1) * additives) / 30`.

 Some accessories and skills grant characters aggro generation over time.
 For example, Defender Lucky Seven generates `30 * additives` aggro every second.
+Such aggro is generally added to **slot #1**, meaning it won't deplete over time if you're close to the enemy.

 ## Chain Attacks